 Eclecticism is about picking ideas and inspiration from a wide range of other design principles.
 The result is usually bold homes that have design elements from multiple eras that can span as long as centuries.
 With contrasting elements such as varying colors and textures, eclecticism is best reserved for those who can’t settle on a specific style and prefer displaying their creativity.

 One of the most apparent benefits of eclecticism is that it affords you limitless possibilities and you don’t have to be constrained to particular eras for inspiration.
 If you want a bohemian-style living room, you can study the design elements from that era and access boho elements and furnishings that create that feel.
+You should take care about chairs and sofas, but they don’t need to be too expensive, as you can follow eclectic design even with budget sofas.

 Background colors are typically neutral and allow the designer to highlight accessories and furniture.
 Rooms designed with eclectic style have multiple focal points and work to balance colors and textures to not overwhelm the onlooker.